 - Increase oven temperature to 350F.

-- Sprinkle cooled crust with chopped chocolate, coconut and nuts.
-Pour sweetened condensed milk over top and bake for 18 to 20 minutes, until mixture is bubbly and beginning to brown.
+- Sprinkle cooled crust with chocolate chips, butterscotch chips, coconut and nuts.
+Pour sweetened condensed milk over top and bake 20 to 25 minutes, until mixture is bubbly and beginning to brown.